sendbird/chat-ai-widget/README.md

 const customConfigs = {
   // If instantConnect set to `true`, the SDK connection will be established right after mounting the Chat or ChatAiWidget component
   instantConnect: true / false,
+  // `autoOpen` determines whether the chatbot widget automatically opens
+  // when the user opens the browser window.
+  // The default behavior is to open after a certain period,
+  // but setting this option to `true` will keep it open at all times.
+  autoOpen: true / false,
   configureSession: memoizedConfigureSession,
   customRefreshComponent: {
     icon: 'Your SVG icon',